tomthecarrot/arcore-for-all/README.md

 ## Unity Installation
 In your Unity project, simply replace the Google-provided `unitygar.aar` (located in `GoogleARCore/SDK/Plugins/`) with the one in this repo, and voilà!
 ARCore on any Android device, within Unity.

+## Requirements
+1. **Capable Android hardware** - Since Google does not yet officially support more than a few devices, it's unknown which devices will actually work.
+My estimate is that devices from the past year should work, but it's currently unclear.
+Feel free to try and see if it works on your device!
+2. **Android 7.0 or newer** - The official library has a minimum SDK version of Android 7.0 (Nougat).
+It's possible that the library runs fine on older versions (such as Android 6.0 Marshmallow) but I have not yet tested it.

 ## Disclaimer
 Please keep in mind that (at the time of this writing) only 3 Android devices are officially supported by ARCore, so this hack might not work.
 I also take no responsibility for damage to your software.
 It's worth a try, though! ;)